Daniel2193/EmoteDownloader/README.md

                                      twitch and channel_ids is provided --channel_ids <channel_ids>        Channel IDs, separated by commas.
 Not required if channel names are provided but --channel_names <channel_names>    Channel Names, separated by commas.
-Not required if channel IDs are provided -o, --output_dir <o>               Output directory, will be created if it doesn't exist and defaults to current directory if not provided -v, --version                      Print version --verbose                          Enables verbose output, intended for debugging purposes --help                             Prints this
+Not required if channel IDs are provided -o, --output_dir <o>               Output directory, will be created if it doesn't exist and defaults ./emotes/ if not provided
+  -v, --version                      Print version --verbose                          Enables verbose output, intended for debugging purposes --help                             Prints this